Part Four – Critical Thinking Pathways:

 In discussions of health, the word “critical” describes a “short term” condition.
 In economics, the phrase “short term” is a shareholder supremacy issue briefly discussed in discoveries (here).
 That led to lead to some ideas about malfunctions (here) in the second part.
 The third part had some fun on creative thinking.
 This one opens to a brief examination of critical thinking that speaks to the origins of the first three build trust and confidence in taking direct actions in the fourth part.
 These are exhibits of “crisis” under the heading of what I like to call, pick your own malfunction.

-I take a brief “readiness” look on ‘thinking’ clearly when selecting a process.
+I take a brief “readiness” look at ‘thinking’ clearly when selecting a process.
 There are hundreds of them for sharpening up, so pick one, adapt as needed.
 Here is a quick exercise to run on yourself, with friends, colleagues, and co-conspirators in getting woke on a problem.

 There is little need to discuss this exercise as the point is to cause a moment of reflection.
 If you had a rapid similar word definition response to each one of them know three things 1) you have some or all the skills listed below and 2) if it took even a bit longer than ten seconds, you need more work on them when “critical” thinking is essential and 3) they are just words you can pick your own.
 Breeze through the following: